A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Partitioning

 \subsection{Replication}

-Rather than partitioning data, another option is to replicate data across partitions.
-This may vary from replicating the full graph on each machine, such that queries can be answered in full by any machine increasing query throughput (used, e.g., by DREAM~\cite{Hammoud:2015:DDR:2735703.2735705}), to replicating partitions that are in high-demand (e.g., containing schema data, central nodes, etc.) so that more queries can be evaluated on individual machines and/or machines have equal workloads that avoid hot-spots (used, e.g., by Blazegraph~\cite{ThompsonPC14} and Virtuoso~\cite{Erling2010}).
+Rather than partitioning data, data can also be replicated across partitions.
+This may vary from replicating the full graph on each machine, such that queries can be answered in full by any machine to increase query throughput (used, e.g., by DREAM~\cite{Hammoud:2015:DDR:2735703.2735705}), to replicating partitions that are in high-demand (e.g., containing schema data, central nodes, etc.) so that more queries can be evaluated on individual machines and/or machines have equal workloads that avoid hot-spots (used, e.g., by Blazegraph~\cite{ThompsonPC14} and Virtuoso~\cite{Erling2010}).